fjantunen/sev1/index.md

 > **An incident begins when a responder believes action may be needed to preserve service reliability.**

 One person is all it takes to declare:
-"Something may be wrong.
-We should respond as if it is until we confirm otherwise."
+'Something may be wrong.
+We should respond as if it is until we confirm otherwise.'

 Example triggers: